Skip to content

 Terminal window

-superplane canvases active <canvas_id>
+superplane apps active <app_id>

 Export the existing canvas, edit it, then apply your changes: